What is Rehypothecation?

 The term “rehypothecation” refers to the practice wherein financial institutions (such as brokers and banks) reuse the assets already provided as collateral by their borrowers to secure the debt.
 In exchange, the financial institutions offer a rebate or cut down the cost of borrowing for the borrowers who permit the rehypothecation of their collateral.
 After rehypothecation, the original lender is no longer in control of the collateral provided by the borrower; instead, the lender’s lender becomes the ultimate controller of the collateral.

-It is known as hypothecation when a borrower decides to provide an asset as collateral to secure a loan from a bank or other financial institution.
-Later, suppose the bank also chooses to reuse the collateral to raise funds from another financial institution for its use.
-In that case, the initial lender is said to have engaged in rehypothecation.
-Effectively, the initial lender decides to pledge the borrower’s collateral to raise funds, so the collateral’s control shifts from the initial lender to the next.
-Nevertheless, the original borrower is rewarded with a lower borrowing cost to allow the rehypothecation transaction.
+When a borrower decides to provide an asset as collateral to secure a loan from a bank or other financial institution, it is known as hypothecation.
+Later, if the bank chooses to reuse the collateral to raise funds from another financial institution, the initial lender engages in rehypothecation.
+Effectively, the initial lender pledges the borrower’s collateral to raise funds, resulting in a shift of control over the collateral from the initial lender to the next.
+However, the original borrower is rewarded with a lower borrowing cost to facilitate the rehypothecation transaction.

 Examples of Rehypothecation